Gwen Verdon: Career

 Although estranged as a couple, Verdon continued to collaborate with Fosse as a performer and a choreographer.
 In the 1975 Broadway production of the Fosse-directed musical Chicago, Verdon originated the role of murderess Roxie Hart opposite Chita Rivera's Velma Kelly.
 Although the musical was almost universally panned by critics, who compared it unfavorably to Cabaret, Gwen Verdon was singled out for praise: her performance was "delectable" wrote the NY Times theater critic.
 Verdon also helped out with Fosse's paean to Broadway dancing in the musical Dancin' (1978), as well as Fosse's autobiographical film All That Jazz (1979).
 The helpmate/peer played by Leland Palmer in that film is based on the role Verdon played in Fosse's real life.
 She also developed a close working relationship with Fosse's romantic partner of six years, Broadway dancer Ann Reinking, working as an instructor for Reinking's musical theatre classes.

 After the 1975 stage version of Chicago Verdon focused on film acting, playing character roles in movies such as The Cotton Club (1984), Cocoon (1985), and Cocoon: The Return (1988).
 She collected several Emmy nominations in her guest performances on television shows, including nominations for appearances on Magnum, P.I.
 (1988), Dream On (1993) and Homicide: Life on the Street (1993).
-Her screen roles continued in prestigious films, such as the mother of Mia Farrow's title character in the Woody Allen movie Alice (1990) and the eccentric Aunt Ruth in Marvin's Room (1996), co-starring Meryl Streep, Diane Keaton, and Leonardo DiCaprio.
+Her screen roles continued in prestigious films, such as the mother of Mia Farrow's title character in the Woody Allen movie Alice (1990) and the eccentric Aunt Ruth (a turn which earned her a Screen Actors Guild Award nomination) in Marvin's Room (1996), co-starring Meryl Streep, Diane Keaton, and Leonardo DiCaprio.
 Other film roles include Alora in Walking Across Egypt (1999) and Bruno (2000).

 Verdon served as artistic consultant to the 1999 Broadway musical Fosse, reprising classic Fosse choreography without any formal narrative; the revue was conceived and co-directed by Richard Maltby Jr. and Ann Reinking.
 (Verdon's daughter with Fosse, performer Nicole Fosse received a "special thanks" credit.)
 With glowing reviews, Fosse ran for 1000 performances on Broadway and collected four Tonys, including the Tony Award for Best Musical.